candygakimaina-hub/Generative-AI-repo/README.md

-# Generative-AI-repo
+My Name Is Candy Maina
-Generative AI repository for all assignments and projects
+I am really excited to learn about Generative AI Greatful for this opportunity and platform